micshar92/micshar92/README.md

 📄 And for the condensed version, read my résumé.

-🔌 Or network with me on LinkedIn.
+🔌 Or network with me on LinkedIn @micshar92

 📫 Email me at LINKEDINEMAILADDRESSHERE